-Returning from the original film in minor roles are Jennifer Aniston (Friends) as the nymphomaniac dentist, Kevin Spacey (American Beauty) as Nick's former psychopathic boss, and Jamie Fox (Ray) and the streetwise criminal who the three amigos go to for advise.
+Returning from the original film in minor roles are Jennifer Aniston (Friends) as the nymphomaniac dentist, Kevin Spacey (American Beauty) as Nick's former psychopathic boss, and Jamie Fox (Ray) as the streetwise criminal who the three amigos go to for advice.
 Even with several academy award winners lending their talents to this franchise, this film simply cannot be salvaged.

 The extras leave something to be desired.
-The 17 minute "endless laughter guaranteed" feature looks at each character and the actors who portray them.
+The 17-minute "endless laughter guaranteed" feature looks at each character and the actors who portray them.
 With some really funny moments and outtakes, it leads the way to what looks like a promising segment of extras.
-Sadly, the rest go down hill from there with a Shower buddy infomercial, a testimonial from sex addicts, and an endless group of one-liners that didn't make it into the film.
-While I appreciate that the thought and effort that went into make the extras, they just aren't funny interesting and, except for the first one, are unnecessary.
+Sadly, the rest go downhill from there with a Shower buddy infomercial, a testimonial from sex addicts, and an endless group of one-liners that didn't make it into the film.
+While I appreciate the thought and effort that went into making the extras, they just aren't funny or interesting and, except for the first one, are unnecessary.

 I think most fans of the initial installment of this series will be seriously disappointed with this sequel.
 I personally found only one scene laugh-out-loud funny - when they crash through a fence during a car chase and end up dragging the fence along with them.
 Unfortunately, one scene can't carry a whole film and the rest of the 108 minutes just falls short on laughs.

 In my opinion, it's just not worth owning or even renting.
 Like many sequels, it was just disappointing in the end.